cs573-24s/a2-DataVis-7Ways/README.md

 **Advantage:**
 - User-Friendly Interface
-- free desktop edition
+- Free desktop edition
-- data manipulation capabilities
+- Fata manipulation capabilities
-- plenty of examples and communities
+- Plenty of examples and communities

 **Disadvantage:**
 - Complexity in Customization (for example: only 1 legend is available)